Monday, August 9, 2021

 Nearby Fun and Food After the Hike

--King's Beach: Just a six-minute drive away, this popular beach is family friendly and has a playground, restrooms, water sports rentals, and plenty of nearby food and entertainment.
-Check out King's Beach Miniature Golf (a family favorite), Log Cabin Ice Cream, and Sweet Tahoe Time Ice Cream & Yogurt, all within walking distance.
-La Mexicana is a hidden gem one street down from the main strip that I found on Yelp and has its own bakery, restaurant, and grocery store.
-Note: Weekends can get super busy at King's Beach.
+-King's Beach: Just a six-minute drive away.
+This popular beach is family friendly and has a playground, restrooms, water sports rentals, and plenty of nearby dining options and entertainment.
+Check out King's Beach Miniature Golf (a family favorite), Log Cabin Ice Cream, and Sweet Tahoe Time Ice Cream & Yogurt, all within walking distance from one another.
+La Mexicana is a hidden gem one street down from the main King's Beach strip.
+It has its own bakery, restaurant, and grocery store.

 Map from Trail to King's Beach - Six Min Drive